 - Microwave them after adding a teaspoon of oil for 3 minutes.

-- Make a green curry paste as shown below using green chillies, ginger, cumin seeds, microwaved shallots, garlic & broccoli stalks and chopped coriander leaves along with the stems.
+- Prepare the masala as shown below using green chillies, ginger, cumin seeds, microwaved shallots, garlic & broccoli stalks and chopped coriander leaves along with the stems.

 - Heat a cooking pan with oil in medium flame.